alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 1 and 0 copy-out should be permitted where a user believes their local device is secure, with the permission of the investigator.

-At Tier 2, copy-paste out of the secure research environment must be forbidden by policy, but not enforced by configuration, unlike in Tier 3.
-Users must have to confirm they understand and accept the policy on signup using the web management framework.

-At Tiers 3 and 4, copy-paste is disabled on the remote desktop.
+At Tier 2 and above, copy-paste is disabled into and out of the remote desktop.
+(Copy paste within the remote desktop is possible, but the paste-buffer is remote.)

 ### Refereeing of classification